digplan/ratelimit/README.md

 # ratelimit
 Let's you set rates on any action occuring (variable).
+You can set time-bounded limits for instance IP addresses on a server (to deny access), or user actions like clicking a button in a browser.

 IP addresses on a server
 ````